mem48/GBDEM/README.md

 Example of draping aerial photography over at DEM OS Terrain 50 DTM (left) and the GBDEM 2 metre DTM plus extracted building heights (right).

-High resolution DEMs have several applications, but the main focus of this work is extracting 3D building footprints.
+High-resolution DEMs have several applications, but the main focus of this work is extracting 3D building footprints.

 <img src='images/dsm.jpg'/>

-Example of aerial photography draped over the the Digital Surface Map.
+Example of aerial photography draped over the Digital Surface Map.

 ## Source Data